MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

    !
 Create a field to hold wind data call wind_field%initialise(vector_space, name = "wind")

-The name is an optional argument.
-A name would be required if passing the field to other parts of the infrastructure.
-For example, fields added to field collections would require a name so that they can be referenced later.
+The ``name`` argument is optional, and not required for fields that are created and used for temporary purposes.
+Names would be required where fields are passed to other parts of the infrastructure or added to :ref:`field collections <section field collection>`.

 Once created, a field can be passed to a call to an ``invoke`` for processing by a kernel or a PSyclone built-in.

-A field can be constructed from another field as follows.
+A field can be initialised by constructing it from another field as follows.

 .. code-block:: fortran

    call wind_field%copy_field_properties(new_field, name = "wind_copy")

-This call initialises the new field with the same mesh and function space, but it does not initialise the data.
+This call initialises the new field with the same mesh and function space as ``wind_field``, but it does not copy the ``wind_field`` data.
 If no name argument is supplied, the new field will be unnamed rather than adopting the name of the original field.

 .. warning::